 First stop, the Science Spectrum Centre.
 Fill yours and your children’s minds with information from over 150 exhibits which immerses all of your senses in a learning environment.

 Strap up for the next activity at BergWerk, where families of all ages can tackle the interactive aerial obstacle course while attached to a harness using platforms, ropes and slides to get to the end point.

 After that you’ll be a bit peckish, right?
 Well how about eating your way around the world at Markthalle Neun which is an indoor food market which has been restored and run by local residents providing tasty morsels from all continents.

 Finishing on something more touristy, why not take a river boat tour on the River Spree.
 Journeys range from 1 hour to 2.5 hours, to a half day & full day – so you really can travel for as long as you like.
 Catch some of the historic landmarks in the city such as; Museum Island, the Regierungsviertel and Reichstag, the Chancellor’s office and many more historic places.

 Croatia, one of our sunnier destinations, is a great place to catch some rays.
-Flights from London airports over the half term dates can be purchased for less than £150 for a return flight.
+Flights from London airports over the half term dates can be purchased for less than £120 per adult for a return flight.

 First stop, Aquapark Istralandia, one of the best water parks in Croatia!
 Let off some steam on the adrenaline raising rides at great speeds such as Escape Hole, Black Kamikaza and the Crazy Holes.